 And now let’s celebrate life and friendship with two delicious cocktails!

 Today, star bartender David Rios will show us how to craft two amazing cocktails with the smooth Padre Azul Reposado : Tommy’s Margarita from Julio Vermejo and Amarga y Dulce Palomita, a twist on the famous Mexican cocktail “La Paloma”.

 To be classified as “Reposado”, a tequila has to mature for at least 2 months.
-The Padre Azul Reposado matures 8 full months in hand-selected oak bourbon barrels.
-Maybe that’s the reason for its particular complexity and its unforgettable vanilla notes?
+Our Padre Azul Reposado matures a full 8 months in hand-selected bourbon oak barrels.
+Perhaps that’s the reason for its particular complexity and unforgettable vanilla notes?

 60ml Padre Azul Reposado